-- Criticality Group 4: Highly Enriched Uranium Oxide Fuels-Shippingport PWR fuel is the representative fuel type for the highly enriched uranium oxide fuel group.
-The Core 2 Seed 2 fuel cluster is used as the representative cluster because it has a higher U loading per cluster than other types of fuel clusters.
-It is composed of four fuel subclusters arranged in a square array with spacing between them that accommodated a cruciform-shaped control rod during operation.
-Each subcluster contains 19 fuel and two neutron absorber plates.
-A fuel plate is formed by sandwiching UO2-ZrO2-CaO alloy wafers between two Zircaloy-4 cover plates and four side strips.
-The initial U enrichment is 93.2 wt %.
-A long DOE standardized SNF canister contains a single square basket of stainless steel guide plates holding a single Shippingport PWR fuel cluster. - Criticality Group 5: U/Th Oxide Fuels-Shippingport Light Water Breeder Reactor fuel is the representative fuel type for the U/Th oxide fuel group.
+- Criticality Group 5: 233U/Th Oxide Fuels-Shippingport Light Water Breeder Reactor fuel is the representative fuel type for the 233U/Th oxide fuel group.
 The seed fuel is used as the representative assembly.
 It contains eight types of seed rods in four fuel regions, with a total of 619 cylindrical fuel rods in a triangular pitch array, supported by a hexagonal Zircaloy-4 outer shell.
 The fuel rods contain either thoria (ThO2) or a mixture of thoria and UO2.
-The uranium is 98.23 wt % U. Two different enrichments (ratio of the mass of fissile isotopes to the total heavy metal mass) of the UO2-ThO2 matrix were used, a lower enrichment of 4.337 wt % and a higher enrichment of 5.202 wt %.
+The uranium is 98.23 wt % 233U.
+Two different enrichments (ratio of the mass of fissile isotopes to the total heavy metal mass) of the UO2-ThO2 matrix were used, a lower enrichment of 4.337 wt % and a higher enrichment of 5.202 wt %.
 A long DOE standardized SNF canister contains a rectangular stainless steel basket holding a single Light Water Breeder Reactor seed assembly.
 The space not occupied by the fuel assembly and basket is filled with aluminum shot containing GdPO4 that is used as a neutron absorber. - Criticality Group 6: U/Th Carbide Fuels-Fort St. Vrain fuel is the representative fuel type for the U/Th carbide fuel group.
-It consists of a mixture of small spheres on the order of 0.0450 to 0.0750 cm in diameter of uranium (enriched to 93.5 wt % U) and thorium carbide.
+It consists of a mixture of small spheres on the order of 0.0450 to 0.0750 cm in diameter of uranium (enriched to 93.5 wt % 235U) and thorium carbide.
 The individual spheres are coated with multiple thin layers of pyrolytic carbon and silicon carbide, which serve as tiny pressure vessels to contain fission products and the U/Th carbide matrix.
 In the fuel elements, the coated spheres are bound in a carbonized matrix to form fuel compacts that are loaded into drilled holes in a large hexagonal graphite prism that comprises one fuel element.
-Fuel holes containing the fuel element.
+Fuel holes containing the fuel compacts and coolant channels are distributed in a triangular array within the fuel element.
 A long DOE standardized SNF canister contains five hexagonal graphite fuel elements with no separate basket. - Criticality Group 7: UZrH Fuels-TRIGA fuel is the representative fuel type for the UZrH fuel group.
 The highly enriched uranium fuel life improvement program variant is used in the analysis.
-A stainless steel fuel element contains 70 wt % enriched U in a self-moderating zirconium-hydride matrix (UZrH1.6).
+A stainless steel fuel element contains 70 wt % enriched 235U in a self-moderating zirconium-hydride matrix (UZrH{1.6}).
 A short DOE standardized SNF canister contains three baskets, each holding 31 fuel elements, with basket tubes made of nickel-gadolinium alloy. - Criticality Group 8: Al-Based Fuels-Advanced Test Reactor fuel is the representative fuel type for the Al-based fuel group.
-The Advanced Test Reactor fuel element consists of 19 curved aluminum clad uranium aluminide (UAlx) plates containing highly enriched (93±1 wt % U) uranium.
+The Advanced Test Reactor fuel element consists of 19 curved aluminum clad uranium aluminide (UAl_x) plates containing highly enriched (93±1 wt % 235U) uranium.
 The highest nominal fuel loading for a fresh fuel element is

-1075 g of U. A long DOE standardized SNF canister contains three baskets, each holding 10 fuel elements, with basket plates made of nickel-gadolinium alloy.
+1075 g of 235U.
+A long DOE standardized SNF canister contains three baskets, each holding 10 fuel elements, with basket plates made of nickel-gadolinium alloy.